Ministry of Education (Singapore): SkillsFuture

 The SkillsFuture initiative was introduced in 2015 to support Singapore's next stage of economic advancement by providing lifelong learning and skills development opportunities for Singaporeans.
 SkillsFuture aims at unlocking the full potential of all Singaporeans, regardless of background and industry.
 The program contains several key initiatives, such as SkillsFuture Credit and SkillsFuture Earn and Learn.
 SkillsFuture caters to many stakeholders, with initiatives centred on students, adult learners, employers, and training providers.
 In general, SkillsFuture involves a broad array of policy instruments targeting a wider range of beneficiaries over a longer-term horizon – schooling years, early career, mid-career or silver years – with a variety of resources available to help them attain mastery of skills.

 Every Singapore citizen from the age of 25 is given S$500 (approximately $370) by the Singapore government for the SkillsFuture Credit to invest in their personal learning.
 This sum can be used for continuing education courses in local tertiary institutions, as well as short courses provided by MOOC providers such as Udemy, Coursera, and edX.

 By the end of 2017, the SkillsFuture Credit has been utilised by over 285,000 Singaporeans.
 There were more than 18,000 SkillsFuture credit-approved courses available at that time.
 As of 2016, there were also a total of 40 Earn and Learn Programmes.

 SkillsFuture has established a multi-level training system with dozens of initiatives and programs targeting the different skill-training needs of different social groups, such as students and employees in different career stages.
 Moreover, SkillsFuture also invests in forms of industry collaboration to uplift the broad base of private companies, and strengthen collaboration between training institutions, unions, trade associations, and employers to develop the skills of the Singaporean workforce.
 In terms of funding, according to the Singaporean government budget report, a provision of $220 million has been made for SSG in the fiscal year 2018 to implement plans, policies and strategies to support skills development programs under SkillsFuture.

 Ministers

 With the expanding scope of education in Singapore and the implementation of SkillsFuture in 2016, the Ministry was led by two ministers; Minister for Education (Schools), who oversees the pre-school, primary, secondary, and junior college education; and Minister for Education (Higher Education and Skills), who oversees the ITE, polytechnic, university and SkillsFuture education.
 In 2018, the Ministry returned to being headed by one minister.

 The Ministry is headed by the Minister for Education, who is appointed as part of the Cabinet of Singapore.
-The incumbent minister is Chan Chun Sing from the People's Action Party.